- Home

 DEVELOPMENT CO-OPERATION

-India's development cooperation with Sri Lanka is unique and is built on foundations of political understanding, a historic past, geographic realities and socio-cultural empathy.
-Since 2005, GoI has committed a total of USD 2.6 billion t Sri Lanka, out of which USD 436 million is grant assistance and USD 2.17 billion under Lines of Credit.
-The developmental assistance projects are entirely based on the priorities set by the Government and the people of Sri Lanka.
-They have been widely appreciated for the value they generate per unit of assistance provided, their transparent approach and timely implementation through recourse to local materials and manpower, in a manner that supports local economies.
-The assistance focuses specially on capacity-building, human resources development, uplifting of weaker sections as well as infrastructure development.
+India’s development partnership with Sri Lanka is built on foundations of political understanding, a historic past, geographic realities and socio-cultural convergence.
+Since 2005, GoI has committed more than USD 5 billion to Sri Lanka, out of which more than USD 600 million is grant assistance alone.
+GoI's developmental assistance projects are based on the priorities set by the Government and the people of Sri Lanka.
+They have been widely appreciated for their transparent approach and implementation through recourse to local materials and manpower, in a manner that supports local economies.
+The assistance focuses specially on capacity-building, human resources development, uplifting of weaker sections as well as infrastructure development, in addition to various other aspects pertaining to daily lives such as housing, education, health, industrial development, livelihood support, transport etc.